fsantosvix/week5-data-visualisation-challenge/README.md

 - [Matplotlib Library](https://matplotlib.org/stable/gallery/statistics/boxplot_demo.html) - how to change colour and style of boxplot outlier symbols

-### AskBCS Learning Assistance
+### Tutor Session

-- How to loop through a Dataframe using 'iterrows' function - assistance provided by Shivek Maharaj
+- How to integrate loop with the calculations of outliers - orientation provided by _Khangwelo Maphanda_